oyurdakul/pesgm23/OnlineCompanion.md

-# Online Compantion to "Risk-Averse Self-Scheduling of Storage in Decentralized Markets"
+# Online Companion to "Risk-Averse Self-Scheduling of Storage in Decentralized Markets"
 The online companion to the publication

 > O. Yurdakul and F. Billimoria, "Risk-Averse Self-Scheduling of Storage in Decentralized Markets,"